SoftwareAG/cumulocity-sample-react-library/README.md

 ````

- 8. Add the following as peer dependencies.
+ 8. Add the following as peer dependencies in package.json file.
  ````
  ``` "peerDependencies": {
 "react": ">=17.0.2"